-Last week the scientific world was abuzz with the news that adult stem cells could be used to regenerate tissues and cure diseases.
+Last week, the scientific world was abuzz with the news that adult stem cells could be used to regenerate tissues and cure diseases.
 This week, the political world is abuzz with the news of President Bush’s veto of Congressional legislation and his own alternative Executive Order for Expanding Approved Stem Cell Lines in Ethically Responsible Ways.
 While the Usual Suspects are busy denouncing Bush for being anti-science, the media debate completely obscures the economic interests at stake.
-Big bio-tech companies stand to make money from government subsidy of embryonic stem cell research.
-By contrast, the use of stem cells from non-destructive sources have already produced cures, and will ultimately be cheaper to the health care consumer.
+Big biotech companies stand to make money from government subsidies of embryonic stem cell research.
+By contrast, the use of stem cells from non-destructive sources have already produced cures, and will ultimately be cheaper to the healthcare consumer.

-Scientists have successfully used stem cells found in the blood of umbilical cords to treat leukemia and other malignancies, thalassemia and other blood disorders, immuno-deficiencies and other conditions.
-In fact, stem cells from adults and umbilical cord blood have been used in the treatment of over 70 different diseases and medical conditions.
+Scientists have successfully used stem cells found in the blood of umbilical cords to treat leukemia and other malignancies, thalassemia, and other blood disorders, immuno-deficiencies and other conditions.
+In fact, stem cells from adults and umbilical cord blood have been used in the treatment of more than 70 different diseases and medical conditions.
 Embryonic stem cell research is still in its, well, embryonic stages.

 The use of umbilical cord blood is more humane than the use of embryos for two reasons.
 First, no human life has to be destroyed to produce the umbilical cord blood.
 These stem cells result from a live birth.
 We don’t have to convince each other about when life begins.
 Everyone who wants to save lives through regenerative therapy can use umbilical cord blood in good conscience.